AshwinC8/Automate_location_identifiers/README.md

 # Automate_location_identifiers

 ## About
-Script to find the latitude, longitude, geohash and pluscode values of a location.
+- Script to find the latitude, longitude, geohash and pluscode values of a location.
-Uses the geocoder, openlocationcode, pygeohash python modules to find these values.
+- Used the script to find location identifiers of post offices around india.

 ## Install Dependencies
 ```